ycyam-oliver/VolatilityManagedPortfolio/README.md

   </tbody>
 </table>

-It can be seen that the 'Common-volatility' perform better than the 'One-factor' approach in both risk and return.
+It can be seen that the 'Common-volatility' approach perform better than the 'One-factor' approach in both risk and return.

 ## 📜Usage